Medicaid renewals are starting. Those who don't reenroll could get kicked off

 "I just went into remission for cancer last month," he says.
 "Without the Medicaid, I don't know how I would've been able to pay – it would have to completely have come out of pocket for the price of the medicines and treatments."

-He says this could be his last time relying on Medicaid.
+He says he may not have to rely on Medicaid much longer.
 He's hoping he'll soon be hired at the trucking agency where he's been temping and get on their insurance plan.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.